CvCapital Advises Skybound Entertainment on Its New Funding Round By Com2uS, C Ventures and Third Wave Digital

 About CVCapital

 CVCapital is a leading full-service investment banking firm for cross-border and Asia-focused M&A and strategic financing transactions.
 Headquartered in Shanghai, CVCapital has completed over 80 deals since 2015 with a total deal value close to USD$10 Billion and a focus on the Gaming and TMT sectors among five other sectors.
 The firm maintains global coverage with corporate offices in Hong Kong, Munich, Seattle, and Silicon Valley.
+Please visit cvcapital.com for more information.

 About Com2uS: